 During UN Human Rights Council sessions, CIVICUS and its partners make and support interventions to address a diverse range of thematic and county specific recommendations to advance the causes and health of civil society.
 CIVICUS further organises a number of thematic and country specific side events to draw attention to acute restrictions on civil society, human rights defenders and fundamental democratic freedoms.
 In addition, CIVICUS issues several oral statements and advocacy letters calling on the Council to address persistent violations of basic human rights.

 CIVICUS and partners produce a number of advocacy statements at the UN Human Rights Council on issues concerning the rights of civil society.
-Below are statements made at the 41st session of the UN Human Rights Council (June-July 2019).
+Below are statements made at the 43rd session of the UN Human Rights Council (February-March 2020 --- see our advocacy priorites).
 Full archive of statements in News Feed.

 Letters to governments and UN officials